avalluvan/Quantum-Imaging-using-CDC/README.md

 # Quantum Imaging using Complex Degree of Coherence

 Documentation and code repository for the PH 202 course project.
-The final submission can be viewed [here](https://github.com/loqm/PH202_2020)
+The final submission can be viewed [here](https://github.com/loqm/PH202_2020).
+The results are presented in the form of an interactive Jupyter notebook, also referred to as an executable paper.

-### Table Of Contents:

-*Files*
- - To declutter the head directory and save all images and multimedia files that are used in other README sections
+In an ‘executable paper’, authors have the ability to embed chunks of executable code and data into their papers, and readers may execute that code within the framework of the research article.
+The executable paper combines the narrative of a traditional scholarly paper with embedded computational experiments that run chunks of code on prespecified or interactively provided datasets, producing verifiable results.

 *References*
  - [This](/References/Optimal%20Imaging%20of%20Remote%20Bodies%20using%20Quantum%20Detectors.pdf) is the main reference based on which the executable paper is created: Optimal Imaging of Remote Bodies using Quantum Detectors
- - Links to the research paper and other useful resources referred to
+ - Links to other research papers and supplementary resources can be found under the References directory

-*Results*
- - The final observations, plots and presentation documented in a single Jupyter notebook

 - - - -